Solo & Ensemble Rules

 2. Solo instruments acceptable shall include all instruments used in bands or orchestras and handbells/choir chimes, electronic instruments and acoustical guitar.
 Vocal solos shall be included for vocal solo adjudication.
-Voices are to be classified only as boys’ or girls’ voices.

 3. Piano soloists must be members of a school sponsored piano program, or a member of the instrumental or vocal program.
 Piano soloists shall be allowed two (2) minutes for warm-up purposes on the contest room piano.

 4. A private teacher shall be allowed to play an accompaniment for his or her own student.